-In order to achieve net-zero emissions by 2050, we have to retrofit almost every building in Canada.
+To achieve net-zero emissions by 2050, we have to retrofit almost every building in Canada – about 10 million structures.
 This presents a real opportunity to kickstart a vibrant retrofit economy, with good middle class jobs in all our communities.

 A re-elected Liberal government will:

-- Launch a National Net-zero Emissions Building Strategy, which will chart a path to net-zero emissions from buildings by 2050 with ambitious milestones along the way.
+- Launch a National Net-Zero Emissions Building Strategy that, in collaboration with provinces, territories, Indigenous governments, and municipalities, will chart a path to net-zero emissions from buildings by 2050 with ambitious milestones along the way.

-- Accelerate the development of the national net-zero emissions model building code for 2025 adoption.
+- Accelerate the national net-zero emissions model building code for adoption in 2025.

 - Accelerate the transition from fossil fuel-based heating systems to electrification through incentives and standards, including investing $250 million to help low-income Canadians get off home-heating oil.

-- Create a Low-Carbon Building Materials Innovation Hub to work directly with entrepreneurs, municipalities, provinces and territories, and Indigenous governments to ensure Canadian innovations are best positioned to succeed.
+- Create a Low-Carbon Building Materials Innovation Hub to work directly with entrepreneurs, municipalities, provinces and territories, and Indigenous governments to ensure Canadian innovations are supported, scaled and deployed within our buildings and construction sector.

 - Launch a community-led net-zero homes initiative that supports projects that pursue multiple concurrent retrofits in a community or neighbourhood, to reduce overall costs.
 This initiative will be modeled on the Dutch “Energiesprong” program.